sfdeloach/c-prog-solutions/README.md

     git commit -m "add javascript file"

+This is how you check to see what remote repositories are associated with your local repo:

+    git remote -v

 This is how to connect the working directory on your machine with the repository on github, a one-time setup command:

     git remote add origin https://github.com/sfdeloach/c-prog-solutions.git